Transportation Reform in Virginia

 A Plan for Action

 SELC is working to fundamentally alter transportation policies and practices in the Commonwealth.
-We have helped achieve some significant reforms in recent years, such as establishing dedicated funding for passenger rail, but much more needs to be done.
+We have helped achieve some significant reforms in recent years, such as establishing dedicated funding for passenger rail and developing a more open and objective way to determine which transportation proposals get funded, but much more needs to be done.

 Our goals include the following: